-On the other hand, thoughtfully curating your images, organizing them into easily navigable sections, and providing detailed descriptions for all of your items accurately represents the work and commitment you put into your business, and reflects the quality of your products.
+On the other hand, thoughtfully curating your images, organizing them into easily navigable sections, and writing detailed product descriptions for all of your items accurately represents the work and commitment you put into your business, and reflects the quality of your products.

 Leveraging SEO tactics on Etsy will make your store easy to find, so it’s a surefire way of driving customers to your products.
 But even if you’re an SEO wizard for your website or blog, know that Etsy has its own set of SEO rules that you’ll want to nail down right off the bat.
-Vojinovic explains:

-“I have had my Etsy shop for years and really didn’t give it much attention—it was more of a placeholder for my brand name,” Hill says.
-“Recently, I started adding more listings and saw immediate results from averaging one sale a month to one to two sales per week, and ‘favorites’ have increased significantly.”
+“I have had my Etsy shop for years and really didn’t give it much attention—it was more of a placeholder for my brand name.
+Recently, I started adding more listings and saw immediate results from averaging one sale a month to one to two sales per week, and ‘favorites’ have increased significantly.”

 Of course, it’ll take some time for you to build up to 50+ listings, but you can use the prospect of increased traffic as fuel to create more and better products.

 As almost any new business owner will tell you, pricing your products competitively is essential for garnering business and turning a profit, but it can also be one of the more difficult hurdles to overcome.
 Luckily, Etsy offers a few resources on this tricky topic, including an easy formula for pricing your products and a worksheet to carry out a couple of pricing strategies.